rbms-bsc/DCRMR/_pages/Ppdm/Place-of-distribution.md

 >Place of distribution: <CITE>[London]</CITE>
 >Name of distributor: <CITE>sold by George Willis, 42, Charing Cross</CITE>

-<a name="5.26.37.2">5.26.37.2</a> If the name of the place of distribution has changed over time, supply the name appropriate to the [Date of distribution](/DCRMR/ppdm/Date-of-distribution/) if known (e.g., Leningrad, not Saint Petersburg, for manifestations published in that city between 1924 and 1991).
+<a name="5.26.37.2">5.26.37.2</a> If the name of the place of distribution has changed over time, supply the place name appropriate to the [Date of distribution](/DCRMR/ppdm/Date-of-distribution/) if known (e.g., Leningrad, not Saint Petersburg, for manifestations published in that city between 1924 and 1991).
 If considered necessary for identification, also supply the modern place name and the name of the larger jurisdiction, preceded by "that is," in the language of the cataloging agency.

 >Example:
 ><CITE>[Christiania, that is, Oslo]</CITE>